Overview

 The Registration Deadline is not the same for everyone.
 The Registration Deadline is determined according to claim type, and varies based on individual circumstances.

-• ALL CLAIMS: If you registered a personal injury or deceased claim on or before July 29, 2021, you have met your registration deadline and your eventual claim, should you file one, will be determined to be timely filed.
+- ALL CLAIMS: If you registered a personal injury or deceased victim claim on or before July 29, 2021, you have met your registration deadline and your eventual claim, should you file one, will be determined to be timely filed.

-• Deceased Claims: If the victim previously registered a personal injury claim by the applicable deadline, the deceased claim is automatically considered to have been timely registered.
-If the victim did not timely register a prior claim, the Personal Representative is required to register the deceased claim within two years of the later of these dates:
+- Deceased Victim Claims: If the victim previously registered a personal injury claim by the applicable deadline, the deceased victim claim is automatically considered to have been timely registered.
+If the victim did not timely register a prior claim, the Personal Representative is required to register the deceased victim claim within two years of the later of these dates:

 For both personal injury and deceased claims, a new or subsequent government determination that a specific physical condition or injury is 9/11-related triggers a new two-year registration period.
 Per VCF policy, if registration is timely for any condition or injury, all eligible conditions – no matter when determined to be 9/11-related (and regardless of whether there had been a prior timely registration) – may be considered for an award, subject to the other requirements of the VCF claims process.